(and a few things nobody asks)

 It's not just making sure the commas are in the right place.

-The best combination of all, of course, is to do both; to have your writing edited then proofread.
+The best combination of all, of course, is to do both.
+Get your friends and family and clients to lend their time as test readers, then get your writing edited and proofread by a professional.

 It's great to get as many pairs of eyes on it as possible before it goes out to your readership.

 Every read-through will improve the piece.
-Just know when to stop tweaking and ship!
+Just make sure you know when to stop tweaking!

 HOW LONG DOES EDITING TAKE?